 Be prepared for anything

 By applying the risk assessment steps mentioned above, you can manage any potential risk to your business.
-Get prepared with your risk assessment plan—take the time to look for the hazards facing your business and figure out how to manage them.
+Get prepared with your risk assessment process—take the time to look for the hazards facing your business and figure out how to manage them.

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.